Trying to find the best cheap rowing machine on the market has been a bit of an uphill climb.

 There’s a silver lining here, though, and that’s that you get the benefit of all my research and all the inside info I’ve been able to find throughout this hunt.

-I’ve put together what I think is the most complete breakdown of the best budget rowing machines on the market today.
+I’ve put together what I think is the most complete breakdown of the best affordable rowing machines on the market today.
 I did another breakdown of the best heavy duty rowers and also compared the NordicTrack RW500 to the RW900, the RW900 to the Concept 2 Model D & E, and the RW200 to the Concept 2 Model D so I know my way around rowers.

 You should also know that I didn’t just research these options online – but I actually ponied up my own hard-earned money and bought three different options to try them out myself.